 For the bellhop who carries your bag, $2 per bag up to $12 is customary.
 If they spend some time showing you all the amenities in your room and how to use them, you can tip a little more.
 For hotel housekeeping, it's customary to leave a dollar per day.

 For good service at any restaurant in Las Vegas, a 15 percent to 20 percent tip is the standard.
 However, if you receive poor service, you can tip a little bit lower.
 Not leaving a tip at all is in poor taste at a restaurant.
 If you're ordering from the bar, the bartender will also expect a tip.

-At the Buffet – It is customary to tip one to two dollars per person in your party for drinks and the clearing of dishes.
-Some buffets have eliminated beverage service and have made that self serve as well, for that you tip $1 for the clearing of plates per person in your party.
+It's customary to tip $1-2 per person in your party for drink service and the clearing of dishes.
+If you're eating at a buffet where the drinks are self-serve, just tip $1 for the clearing of plates per person in your party.

 Tipping is customary at spas.
 At most day spas, it's appropriate to tip 15 percent to 20 percent.
 So when you have a $100 massage, tip $15 if the service was average, and $20 or more if the massage therapist provided outstanding service.
 Some day spas add a service fee, but most do not.
 You can either offer the tip directly to the therapist in cash or add it to your bill.
 A few spas leave envelopes in the room to encourage tipping.